 - Low End Mac, lots of useful information on older Macs.

 - Mac Addict magazine’s This Old Mac, a good series of articles on making the most of “obsolete” Macs.

 - Mac286, Wikipedia

 The original version of this page was posted to John Ruschmeyer’s Mac homepage account in 1998.
-The originals have long since vanished.
-This page is adapted from John’s original and posted here with his permission – links have been tested and sometimes replaced or deleted, and we’ve done a little editing. dk
+The original pages have long since vanished.
+This page is adapted from John’s original and posted here with his permission.
+Links have been tested and sometimes replaced or deleted, and we’ve done a little editing. dk